hawkfish/textform/docs/transforms/splits/unnest.rst

         The output fields to be extracted.
 Only the listed fields will be extracted.
         They cannot overwrite existing fields.
 Use :py:class:`Drop` to remove unwanted fields.

-    .. py:attribute:: format
+    .. py:attribute:: layout
         :type: str

-        The format of the input string.
-Supported unnesting formats are:
+        The layout of the input string.
+Supported unnesting layouts are:

         * ``csv`` Comma-separated values.
 The *outputs* will be used to provide the field names.
         * ``json``, ``jsonl`` JavaScript Object Notation records (``{..}``).
 Only keys from *outputs* will be returned